Matchbox Twenty Announce A Massive Tour For Their 25 Year Anniversary

 The rock band are hitting the road in the American summer to celebrate 25 years as a band, with The Wallflowers joining them as support.

-On his recent Australian tour, the band's frontman Rob Thomas told us he's been writing new music with his Matchbox Twenty bandmates on the road, with hints that the band will be touring Australia again soon.
+On his recent Australian tour, the band's frontman Rob Thomas told our sister station that he's been writing new music with his Matchbox Twenty bandmates on the road, with hints that the band will be touring Australia again soon.

 Listen: